shawn-y-sun/Customer_Analytics_Retail/README.md

 ![image](https://user-images.githubusercontent.com/77659538/110480893-f50b6280-8121-11eb-9acd-2c062ee886f3.png)

 We choose 3 components to represent our data, with over 80% variance explained.<br>
-After fitting our data with the selected number of compoenents, we get the loadings (i.e. correlations) of each component on each of the seven original features
+After fitting our data with the selected number of components, we get the loadings (i.e. correlations) of each component on each of the seven original features

 |                    |     Sex          |     Marital status    |     Age         |     Education    |     Income       |     Occupation    |     Settlement size    |
 |--------------------|------------------|-----------------------|-----------------|------------------|------------------|-------------------|------------------------|